prosodylab/ibexconvert/Perception_spreadsheet_format.markdown

 Typically, this spreadsheet will refer to an instructions file, which is a plain text (`.txt`) file.

+This format differs from the format currently used in the lab (as of July 17 2014) in that it uses one big spreadsheet rather than multiple separate spreadsheets.

 Columns (in order)
 -----